Lighthit/Discord_Bot/AI/skill/tools-routing.md

    result.
 The enumeration step must be complete first, as a separate, visible pass.

 ---
-**⚠️ IMPORTANT — enumeration is an internal step, not a default user-facing output:**
+**⚠️ MANDATORY — enumeration is an internal step, not a default user-facing output:**

 The enumerate-before-filter step exists to prevent silent omission during reasoning — it is NOT an instruction to always dump the full raw note list to the user in the